-Fruit and vegetable markets in Jaipur are currently witnessing ample supply of Bel fruit.
+Fruit and vegetable markets in Jaipur are currently witnessing an ample supply of Bel fruit.

 Bel tree is native to the Indian Subcontinent and grown widely across India, It has immense religious and medicinal importance.
 Its fruit is used in traditional Indian Ayurveda medicine system and specifically in gastrointestinal treatments apart from many other therapeutic uses.
-The tree and fruit also has immense importance in the Hindu religion, as it is offered to Lord Shiva.
-Bel leaves are Lord Shiva’s favorite leave & therefore used in worshiping.
+The tree and fruit also have immense importance in the Hindu religion, as it is offered to Lord Shiva.
+Bel leaves are Lord Shiva’s favorite leave & therefore used in worship.

 If you haven’t tasted this fruit…you must!
 Some people prefer to eat pulp while others enjoy in the form of juice or shake.

-Bel juice and shake is quite easy to find in shops serving juices during summer months of May and June in Jaipur!
+Bel juice and shake is quite easy to find in shops serving juices during the summer months of May and June in Jaipur!